hihithisisme/ts-backend/docker/README.md

 To remove the named volume with the container, we can use `docker-compose down -v`.

 ### docker-compose.container.yml
-This file also uses volumes (not sure on the specific term).
+This file also uses volumes (called host volumes).
 However, it appears that the volume used are tied to the container itself.
 When the docker container is removed via `docker-compose down`, and re-created using `docker-compose up`, the data commited before is not persisted.

 This configuration would most be more preferred for databases used for purely testing purposes.